 What’s so special about the REI ADV 3.1 Gravel Bike?
-It’s a great value that includes a lot of excellent components with an MSRP just over $1000.
+It’s a great value that includes a lot of excellent components.
 While you can easily spend two, three, or even four times to get a better gravel bike, the incremental cost doesn’t really translate into huge performance gains for the average rider.
-If you’re a beginner or coming back to cycling after a hiatus, the ADV 3.1 is great build that won’t hold you back as you get deeper into the sport of gravel biking and one that even your snobby backpacking buddies will appreciate.
+If you’re a beginner or coming back to cycling after a hiatus, the ADV 3.1 is a great build that won’t hold you back as you get deeper into the sport of gravel biking and one that even your snobby backpacking buddies will appreciate.

 Specs at a Glance

 - Crankset: Shimano Deore, 48/36/26

 - Bottom Bracket: Shimano Deore SM-BB52 external bearing

 - Shifters: Microshift BS-M10 bar-end

 - Front Derailleur: Shimano Deore

 - Wheel Size: 700c

 - Tires: Clement X’PLOR MSO, 700 x 40mm